RobTillaart/ADS1X15/README.md

 ### RP2040 specific

-- **bool begin(int sda, int scl, int wireUsed)** begin communication with the ADC.
+- **bool begin(int sda, int scl)** begin communication with the ADC.
 It has the parameter for selecting on which pins the communication should happen. wireUsed is optional.
-For Wire1 use the number 1.
 Check RP2040 Pinout for compatible pins.
+If, "Wire1" is used, you need to add "&Wire1" in the constructor.

 ## Future ideas & improvements